markmipt/ms1searchpy/README.md

 After obtaining the protein identification results, you can proceed to compare your samples using LFQ.

+### Using Group-specific FDR for metaproteomics

+Group-specific FDR for metaproteomics should be used for accurate estimation of protein identified among the different groups.
+The command ms1groups should be used for that:

+     ms1groups F04.features_PFMs_ML.tsv -d F04_top15_shuffled.fasta -out group_statistics_by -fdr 5.0 -groups genus

+It produces a table with the number of identified proteins for each group using group-specific FDR.
+This is basically multiple DirectMS1 searches with small protein databases containing only a single group and combining results all together.
+However, using the mentioned “ms1groups” script and preliminary DirectMS1 search, two problems are solved: small statistics for all mass/RT/Machine Learning calibration procedures within DirectMS1 workflow for low-populated groups and computational time.
+Currently supported groups are 'species', 'genus', 'family', 'order', 'class', 'phylum', 'kingdom', 'domain'.
+The groups are automatically extracted using ete3 Python module and NCBI Taxonomic database.
+Also, the script supports groups dbname and OX: the the former is a taxonomy in swiss-prot protein name (_HUMAN, _YEAST, etc.) and the latter is the taxonomy provided by 'OX=' from protein description in the fasta file.

 ### Using directms1quant

 New LFQ method designed specifically for DirectMS1 is invoked like this: